mattoh91/Explainable-Neural-Networks/README.md

 ```

 ### Model Saving
-The best model in terms of minimum `valid_loss` will be saved in `./models` as hardcoded in the `ModelCheckpoint` callback in `train.py`.
+The best model in terms of maximum `valid_MulticlassF1Score` will be saved in `./models` as hardcoded in the `ModelCheckpoint` callback in `train.py`.
 The MLFlow logger will automatically create a `./logs/mlruns/models` folder but it has a lesser priority than the model save folder configured in ModelCheckpoint.

 ## Inference + Explainability App
 ### Default Settings